[ Access ] | [ Logs ] | [ News and Updates ] | [ Rules: ( Quick ) ( Full ) ] | [ Sound Files ] | [ Statistics | Works Cited ]

-Game format and questions written by me are copyright 2017-2020 by Jeremy Adderley.
-Feel free to use the game's format and questions as long as no money exchanges hands with credit.
+Game format and questions written by me are copyright 2017-2021 by Jeremy Adderley.
+Feel free to use the game's format and questions as long as no money exchanges hands and giving credit.
 Questions written by others are properly credited in the answers.
 Please send an e-mail to request permission and/or make payment(s) for their use when it involves money.

 So far, I wrote most of the questions, so I'm adding a disclaimer that I do not talk about the questions with anyone that I feel may end up playing the game, especially my wife.
 This is so they can play, and other players don't feel those people have an edge over them.